 So here are the classic Christmas Cookie recipes:

 This homemade candy recipe is perfect.
 The addition of chopped dates may sound strange, but that ingredients adds a fabulous depth of flavor.

-Ditto.
+I transformed the above recipe into this wonderful bar cookie.
+They are spectacular.
 Plus, adding more chocolate and peanut butter in the form of peanut butter cups elevates this recipe to a new realm.